sdsc/R-roll/README.md

 ## Dependencies

 yum install tk-devel

-Not needed by R itself; however, a number of R modules depend on R having been compiled with the tk-devel package present.
+tk-devel is not needed by R itself; however, a number of R modules depend on R having been compiled with it present.

 The sdsc-roll must be installed on the build machine, since the build process depends on make include files provided by that roll.